* Cuts full-year revenue forecast to $950 mln-$1 bln, from

 Net sales halved to $291.5 million.

-on Monday on the New York Stock Exchange.
+LDK's stock, which was listed on the New York Stock Exchange